awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 `io2` Block Express volumes are suited for workloads that benefit from a single volume that provides sub\-millisecond latency, and supports higher IOPS, higher throughput, and larger capacity than `io2` volumes\.

-`io2` Block Express volumes support the same features as `io2` volumes, including Multi\-Attach, Elastic Volume operations, and encryption\.
+`io2` Block Express volumes support the same features as `io2` volumes, including Multi\-Attach and encryption\.

 **Topics**
 + [Considerations](#io2-bx-considerations)